 Concordia University, St. Paul's fall 2013 enrollment has reached an all-time high of 3,632 students, university officials announced Sept.
 16. This total exceeds last year's record of 2,941.

-Concordia welcomed 442 new students to campus this fall, a 61% increase compared to last year’s census.
-Those enrollment totals included 239 freshman, 154 transfers and 49 international students.
+Concordia welcomed 442 new students to campus this fall, including 239 freshman, 154 transfers and 49 international students.

 Director of Traditional Undergraduate Admissions Kristin Vogel said the growth in freshman and transfer students reflects the excitement and interest in attending Concordia as witnessed throughout the year at college fairs, campus visits and recruitment events.